guidofioravanti/risultati_modello_inla/README.md

 *Concerning the choice of predictors one could also use of gridded PM emissions instead of imperviousness or modelled PM10/2.5 distributions the CAMS regional air quality service or a single CTM.
 Could you add a little discussion on potential further options to improve the predictor set?
 Now there are few lines on it.*

 **Thank you for this comment.
-We reviewed the "Conclusions" section, including a comment about the use of gridded PM emissions products to improve the predictive model performance.**
+We reviewed the "Conclusions" section, changing the position of the final sentence and including a comment about the use of gridded PM emissions products to improve the predictive model performance.**

 ## List of small suggestions: